HECO2022/heco2022.github.io/index.md

 src="images/contin.png">
 <br>
 <div style="color:orange; border-bottom: 1px solid #d9d9d9;
-display: inline-block; color: #999; padding: 2px;">Examples of the recognized agents with difference scores of Valence (row 1), Arousal (row 2) and Dominance (row 3) included in the HECO.</div>
+display: inline-block; color: #999; padding: 2px;">Examples of the recognized agents with different scores of Valence (row 1), Arousal (row 2) and Dominance (row 3) are included in the HECO.</div>
 </center>
 <br>

 Besides, we enforce numerical values to express relative percentages.
-Each category's count and the distribution of continuous dimensions across different categories are shown as follow.
+Each category's count and the distribution of continuous dimensions across different categories are shown as follows.

 <center>
 <img style="width: 400px; border-radius: 0.3125em;